-The Bible gives the means for the church to accomplish tasks, develop the local congregation, serve the needs of the fellowship, and help it establish a community witness.
+The Bible discusses the means for the church to accomplish tasks, develop the local congregation, serve the needs of the fellowship, and help it establish a community witness.
 The Bible describes these means as spiritual gifts, one of which is the gift of leadership.
-The spiritual gift of leadership in the local church appears in these lists in two passages, Romans 12:8 and 1 Corinthians 12:28.
-The Greek word translated “rule” or “govern” in these verses designates one who is set over others, or who presides or rules, or one who attends with diligence and care to a thing.
-In 1Thessalonians 5:12, it is used in relation to ministers in general: “And we beseech you, brethren, to know them which labor among you, and are over you in the Lord.”
+The spiritual gift of leadership in the local church appears in two passages, Romans 12:8 and 1 Corinthians 12:28.
+The Greek word translated “rule” or “govern” in these verses designates one who is set over others or who presides or rules or who attends with diligence and care to a thing.
+In 1 Thessalonians 5:12 the word is used in relation to ministers in general: “And we beseech you, brethren, to know them which labor among you, and are over you in the Lord.”
 Here the word is translated “over you.”

 Everything rises and falls with leadership.
 The more skillful and effective the leadership, the better the organization runs and the more the potential for growth increases.
 In Romans 12:8 the word translated “ruler” indicates care and diligence with reference to the local church.
 The ruler is to attend, with constant diligence, to his work, which is to watch over the flock and to be ready to sacrifice personal comfort to look after needy sheep.

 There are several characteristics of those with the spiritual gift of leadership.
 First and foremost, they recognize that their position is by the appointment of the Lord and is under His direction.
-They understand that they are not absolute rulers, but are themselves subject to the One who is over them all, the Lord Jesus who is the Head of the church.
-Recognizing their place in the hierarchy of the administration of the body of Christ prevents the gifted leader from succumbing to pride or a sense of entitlement.
+They understand that they are not absolute rulers but are themselves subject to the One who is over them all, the Lord Jesus who is the Head of the church.
+Recognizing his place in the hierarchy of the administration of the body of Christ prevents the gifted leader from succumbing to pride or a sense of entitlement.
 The truly gifted Christian leader recognizes that he is but a slave of Christ and a servant of those he leads.
-The Apostle Paul recognized this position, referring to himself as a “servant of Christ Jesus” (Romans 1:1).
+The apostle Paul recognized this position, referring to himself as a “servant of Christ Jesus” (Romans 1:1).
 Like Paul, the gifted leader recognizes that God has called him to his position; he has not called himself (1 Corinthians 1:1).
 Following Jesus’ example, the gifted leader also lives to serve those he leads, and not to be served by them or lord it over them (Matthew 20:25–28).